-- There were 3.7 total paid claims per 100 full-time-equivalent (FTE) workers in 2022, down 45% from 6.8 claims in 2002.
-(The decline from 2002 to 2019 was 33%.)
-Total paid claims include indemnity and medical-only claims. - The estimated total claim rate for non-COVID-19 claims in 2021 was 3.3 paid claims per 100 FTE workers. - > The estimated total claim rate for COVID-19 claims was 0.5 paid claims per 100 FTE workers. - Adjusting for average wage growth, indemnity benefits per claim were about the same and medical benefits per claim were 5% lower in 2021 than in 2002.
-The average cost of a 2021 workers' compensation claim was \$11,350 for medical and indemnity benefits combined (including vocational rehabilitation). - Relative to total payroll, indemnity benefits were down 41% between 2002 and 2022, while medical benefits were down 52%.
-Medical and indemnity benefits (including vocational rehabilitation) amounted to \$0.55 per \$100 of payroll for 2022. - By counteracting the increase in unadjusted benefits per claim, the falling claim rate has brought benefits per \$100 of payroll to historically low levels, which has affected pure premium rates and system cost per \$100 of payroll. - Due to a law change effective Jan.
-1, 2023, the Minnesota Workers' Compensation Insurers Association (MWCIA) pure premium base rates for 2023 and 2024 now include the following elements: trend, ultimate loss development and loss adjustment expenses.3 In the 2024 MWCIA Minnesota Ratemaking Report, the pure premium base rate change from 2023, including these new elements, is -10.3%.
-With the new elements included, the average pure premium rate for 2024 is estimated to be 37% lower than in 2002. - The total cost of Minnesota's workers' compensation system was an estimated \$1.67 billion for 2022, or \$0.89 per \$100 of payroll. - Total system cost per \$100 of payroll follows a multi-year cycle in line with a nationwide insurance pricing cycle; however, extrapolating from comparable periods in the cycle indicates a decrease of 46% over 20 years.
+- The estimated total claim rate for non-COVID-19 claims in 2023 was 3.4 paid claims per 100 FTE workers. - Adjusting for average wage growth, indemnity benefits per claim were 5% higher and medical benefits per claim were 12% lower in 2022 than in 2003.
+The average cost of a 2022 workers' compensation claim was \$12,400 for medical and indemnity benefits combined (including vocational rehabilitation). - Indemnity benefits per \$100 of payroll were down 38% and medical benefits per \$100 of payroll were down 50% between 2003 and 2023.
+Medical and indemnity benefits (including vocational rehabilitation) amounted to \$0.56 per \$100 of payroll for 2023. - By counteracting the increase in unadjusted benefits per claim, the falling claim rate has brought benefits per \$100 of payroll to historically low levels, which has affected pure premium rates and system cost per \$100 of payroll. - Following a law change effective Jan.
+1, 2023, the Minnesota Workers' Compensation Insurers Association (MWCIA) pure premium base rates for 2023, 2024 and 2025 now include the following elements: trend, ultimate loss development and loss adjustment expenses.3 In the 2025 MWCIA Minnesota Ratemaking Report, the pure premium base rate change from 2024, including these new elements, is -0.5%.
+With the new elements included, the average pure premium rate for 2025 is estimated to be 41% lower than in 2003. - The total cost of Minnesota's workers' compensation system was an estimated \$1.80 billion for 2023, or \$0.91 per \$100 of payroll. - Total system cost per \$100 of payroll follows a multi-year cycle in line with a nationwide insurance pricing cycle; however, extrapolating from comparable periods in the cycle indicates a decrease of 45% over 20 years. - In 2023, on a current-payment basis, the three largest components of total workers' compensation system cost were medical benefits (33.5%), insurer expenses (32.7%) and indemnity benefits other than vocational rehabilitation (29.2%).